top of page

 My Story

 You know that saying “There’s beauty in the struggle”?
 I am the living embodiment of it - not in the sense that I’m beautiful because I struggle, but more like my struggle is beautiful because it’s SO REAL.
 How do I know that?
 First of all, because I was blessed with a stiff body, made to run, have tight hips and well contoured muscles.
 My body is not lean, flexible and slender - and that’s okay.
-It has gradually learned how to become supple, after many years of showing up on the mat and breathing, one pose at a time.
-So that’s how I know the struggle is real.
+It has gradually learned how to open up and untangle all the stories it's learned or stored throughout my upbringing.

 bottom of page